MichelKazi/dotfiles/README.md

 ### For Arch/Manjaro
 Setup is pretty simple for arch.
-If you run the `install.sh` script with the `--source` flag, make sure you cloned this repo into you home directory.
+If you run the `install.sh` script with the `--source` flag, make sure you cloned this repo into your home directory.